jhvanderschee/hugocodex/content/posts/a-new-cms-for-hugo-websites.md

 Equally important and equally flawed are CMS systems.
 They tend to have mediocre performance and are hard to learn.
 Additionally, they require a ton of CMS specific configuration.
 This creates a huge vendor lock-in.
 Switching from one CMS provider to another can take weeks or months.
 Nevertheless, I am moving all my websites (250+) to my own CMS at https://cms.usecue.com.
 Why?
 Because it is a zero-config solution, it has top performance and combined with my own hosting and failover it gives me the perfect uptime, security and compliancy.
 It is a painful operation, but the end results are sweet.
 It will give me all the things I know you want too (based on Netlify's research)!

-Feeling envy?
+Feeling envious?
 You can always contact me to see if I have some space left on my server for your website... ;-)